Facts & Trivia

 65. As you may imagine, it takes a lot of time, money, and resources to make sure the White House is always spotlessly white.
 It takes about 570 gallons of paint to cover all 55,000 square feet of its surfaces, and repainting is part of its routine maintenance.

-66. Those Michelin stars that are so desirable and coveted by the best and finest restaurants all over the world are actually from the same Michelin company that makes those tires.
+66. Those Michelin stars that are awarded to the best chefs and are so desirable and coveted by the best and finest restaurants all over the world are actually from the same Michelin company that makes those tires.
 When the Michelin brothers founded the tire company in 1889, they also created a guide book for travelers that included details on where you could find gas, shelter, and of course, good places to eat.

 67. The first World Series took place in 1903.
 The Boston Americans (later named the Red Sox) beat the Pittsburgh Pirates in a best-of-nine series.